elunna/nerfhack-changelog/README.md

 Undead Slayers also face additional challenges, as **undead and demons always spawn hostile.** To support this, wooden stakes and holy wafers have been ported from SLASH’EM.
 The wooden stake has been enhanced with **staking mechanics from xNetHack**, allowing for **instakills on vampires**.
 Holy wafers now have the ability to **stop withering.** The quest levels have also been redesigned, drawing inspiration from dNetHack's Binder quest.

-The **new quest artifact** is *The Argent Cross*, an **artifact amulet of reflection** that grants **half spell damage reduction and withering resistance** when worn.
+The **new quest artifact** is *The Argent Cross*, an **artifact amulet of reflection** that grants **half spell damage reduction and disintegration/withering resistance** when worn.
 It also acts as an **artifact light source**.
 When blessed, it will periodically activate the `#turn undead` effect without requiring the player to stand still.
 However, if cursed, if your god is angry, or if you are non-chaotic and polymorphed into an evil form, it will instead **aggravate monsters.** The cross follows the same activation timer as clairvoyance, triggering every **15-45 turns** after the last activation.

 The **new quest nemesis** is *The First Evil*, who guards *The Argent Cross* and the *Bell of Opening*.
 This is a **high-level evil shade** with an arsenal of powerful abilities.
 It can cast mage spells and possesses **deadly touch attacks** that **paralyze, slow, freeze, and shock** its foes.
 Additionally, it is highly resistant to various forms of damage, including **cold, disintegration, stoning, sleep, poison, acid, and electricity.**